Advice on Fitting Boots

 Before starting, you should wade through the long dissertation on sizing and socks above so you'll know what type of sock to wear.
 You also should consider the following points about feet.

 Follow these steps for each foot.
-It is easier to have someone else do the tracing of the foot.
+It's easier to have someone else do measurements.

 Boot Size Chart

 In the US sizing system, the foot length is shown as a number and the foot width as a letter.
 The letter "D" indicates medium width for each size.
 "C" is narrower than standard and "E" is wider than standard.
 There are two versions of this chart.
 The one on the left shows the foot widths in inches, the one on the right shows the foot widths in millimeters.

 On each chart, US men's length size is along the left in red.
 For each length size, the foot width measurement is shown for AAA, AA, A, B, C, D, E, EE and EEE widths.
 The columns are marked with the width letter (shown in blue)

 Go to the row for your length size then find the width measurment of your foot in inches or millimeters on that row.
 The column head gives the width letter.

 How to adjust the way boots fitThere are two ways to adjust the fit of a pair of boots.

 Wesco boots come standard with a cushioned insole insert.
 If the boots are too tight, this insert can be removed or replaced with a thinner insert.
 Thinner socks can be worn if the boots are too tight.